 My 1980 doctoral dissertation, Schedule-induced defecation in the rat, was published in JEAB with my doctoral advisor and his research associate as co-authors.
 I discovered that rats on fixed interval schedules of reinforcement not only defecated in excess, but had diarrhea.
 The more food, the less defecation.
 It was demonstrated with water reinforcers, and with free presentations of the food pellets.
 On continuous reinforcement or ratio schedules, little or not defecation was observed.
 The defecation was robust, and easily controlled using the schedules described, and long-lasting.
 Since defecation in rats had long been considered a sign of emotionality, this suggested varied emotional reactions to the common schedules of reinforcement used in behavior analysis.
 It suggested a model for human gastrointestinal reactions to environmental situations, including irritable bowel syndrome.

-Subsequent research in my lab at Roosevelt University, and by other researchers, has left us still puzzled by this, just as schedule-indued polydipsia seem biologically maladaptive and puzzling.
-However, I expect soon to publish research showing that a larger reinforcer can prevent the defecation, as can prior experience with ratio schedules.
-And a variety of drugs which might control the defecation all have no effect.
+Subsequent research in my lab at Roosevelt University, and by other researchers, has left us still puzzled by this, just as schedule-induced polydipsia seems biologically maladaptive and puzzling.
+However, I have data showing that a larger reinforcer can prevent the defecation, as can prior experience with ratio schedules.
+And a variety of drugs which usually control the defecation have no effect.
 I will post a preprint when ready, and later a reprint, or whatever we call them now.

 An inexpensive six-digit solid-state counter

 Behavior Research Methods & Instrumentation, 1976, Vol. 8 (4),419

 With a fifty cent transistor I built a $200 counter from a $10 calculator.